SYS ONLINE

 The board call.
 The investor conversation.
 The hire-or-fire decision.
 The conversation with the partner whose support has wavered.
 The pitch that decides whether the next year happens.

-A faith translation exists of SFT for performers whose worldview includes it: See His face.
-Feel His presence.
-Trust His love.
-Same three-step structure, applied at a metaphysical level.
 The performer running theological SFT is not just dealing with a particular shot or pitch.
 They are releasing control of outcomes to a frame larger than their own immediate desires.

-The clinical observation is honest: the routine produces deeper results when integrated with whatever larger frame gives the performer's life meaning beyond the immediate execution.
-For some operators, that frame is faith.
+The honest observation: the routine produces deeper results when integrated with whatever larger frame gives the performer's life meaning beyond the immediate execution.
+For some, that frame is faith.
 For others, it is calling, philosophy, or relationship.
-The operator who has only the moment of execution to trust has less to trust with than the operator who has a larger frame in which the moment is held.
+The protocol works at whichever level you bring to it.

 Your previous answer is saved.
 Updating will overwrite what you wrote before.
 You can continue to the next step instead.